CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Implementation

 This latter populates an internal event object already containing the full incoming state with the central and forward outgoing system for each point.
 The user may hence retrieve this object at any stage of the computation process and/or apply a more advanced set of physical selections to fit e.g. a given set of experimental constraints.

-To ease the integration of new \kt-factorised process, an additional derivative object provides the full incoming partons (photons, gluons, \ldots) kinematics as an input.
-Therefore, with the help of a tool provided for the definition of inner variables and the Jacobian computation, the processes developer only needs to define a central factorised matrix element and the event structure to allow the process to be fully handled by CepGen.
+To ease the integration of new \kt-factorized process, an additional derivative object provides the full incoming partons (photons, gluons, \ldots) kinematic variables as an input.
+Therefore, with the help of a toolbox provided for the definition of inner variables and the Jacobian computation, the processes developer only needs to define a central factorized matrix element and the event structure to allow the process to be fully handled by CepGen.

-Furthermore, a FORTRAN interfacing module\footnote{It requires the developer to feed a minimal set of kinematics and event content common blocks, and provide a matrix element definition subroutine.} has been developed to ease the definition of any central \kt-factorised process for a larger fraction of the community.
+Furthermore, a FORTRAN interfacing module\footnote{It requires the developer to feed a minimal set of kinematic quantities and event content common blocks, and provide a matrix element definition subroutine.} has been developed to ease the definition of any central \kt-factorized process for a larger fraction of the community.